Alam Jiwa – Opulent villas in a divine setting with a village vibe.

-- How to Get There: Best to arrange an airport pickup with the hotel, which is about an hour (36km) away, depending on traffic.
+- How to Get There: Best to arrange an airport pickup with the hotel, which is about (35 km) away, depending on traffic.
 See other options under “Local Transport” below.
 To reach the facilities on Monkey Forest Road, either (1) cut through Monkey Forest (10 minutes), but the entrance fee must be paid, or (2) walk along the short-cut that skirts the outside fence of Monkey Forest (20 minutes).

 - Handy to: Monkey Forest.
 Museum Pendet.

 - Guests: Caters almost exclusively for couples.
 Most seem to be over 40 and appreciate the seclusion and serenity.